 D’Lagoon (Kecil)

-D’Lagoon is a secluded beach on the northern tip of Kecil, reachable by a 40-minute jungle trek from Long Beach or by water taxi.
-The beach is smaller and less visited than the main hubs, with a handful of basic chalets and a wonderfully peaceful atmosphere.
-The snorkeling here is considered among the best on Kecil, with healthy coral formations and good chances of spotting sea turtles and reef sharks.
+D’Lagoon sits on the northern tip of Kecil, reachable by a 40-minute jungle trek from Long Beach or by water taxi.
+The beach is smaller and less visited than the main hubs, with a handful of basic chalets and a genuinely peaceful atmosphere.
+The snorkeling here is among the best on Kecil, with healthy coral formations and good chances of spotting sea turtles and reef sharks in the same dive.

 Turtle Beach (Besar)

-Turtle Beach on Perhentian Besar is the island’s most ecologically significant beach and a major turtle nesting site.
-From June through September, green turtles and hawksbill turtles come ashore at night to lay their eggs in the sand.
+Turtle Beach on Perhentian Besar is the island’s most ecologically significant stretch of sand and a major turtle nesting site.
+From June through September, green turtles and hawksbill turtles come ashore at night to lay their eggs.
 The Perhentian Turtle Project, established in 2015, monitors nesting activity, operates a hatchery program, and organizes nighttime patrols during nesting season.
-Visitors may have the extraordinary opportunity to watch turtle egg-laying and hatchling releases, an experience that ranks among the most memorable wildlife encounters in Malaysia.
+Visitors may have the extraordinary opportunity to watch turtle egg-laying and hatchling releases — one of the most memorable wildlife encounters available anywhere in Malaysia.

 PIR Beach (Besar)

 The beach at Perhentian Island Resort on the southern end of Besar offers arguably the best shore snorkeling on either island.
-The coral reef begins just meters from the waterline and is home to an extraordinary diversity of marine life, including sea turtles, which are frequently spotted grazing on seagrass in the shallows.
-Even non-divers can experience world-class marine encounters simply by wading in from the beach.
+The coral reef begins just meters from the waterline and is home to an extraordinary diversity of marine life, including sea turtles that are frequently spotted grazing on seagrass in the shallows.
+Even non-divers can encounter world-class marine life simply by wading in from the beach.

 Diving on the Perhentian Islands